bianicoletti/miRHeat/docs/reference/plot_mirheat.md

-# Generate miRNA × UTR interaction heatmap
+# Generate miRNA vs UTR interaction heatmap

 Generates a heatmap of interaction scores between miRNAs and UTRs.
 Automatically determines the optimal number of clusters using dynamic